YASH1730/YASH1730/readme.md

 ### :writing_hand: I am a BCA student at Dezyne E'cole College.

-### :office: Currently wrok for the BITWIT Technology as a MERN stack developer.
+### :office: Currently working for the BITWIT Technology as a MERN stack developer.

-### :grinning: I am a web enthusiast and always ready to learn new things in web devlopment.
+### :grinning: I am a web enthusiast and always ready to learn new things in web development.

 ### :heart_eyes: I love to slove problem.

-### :monocle_face: I seeking for more learning oppourtunities.
+### :monocle_face: I seeking for more learning opportunities.

 ## Status Card